Bangistan: Plot

-The story is set in Bangistan, a fictitious country divided between Muslims in the north and Hindus in the south.
+The story is set in Bangistan, a fictitious country perpetually beset by violence between Muslims in the north and Hindus in the south.

-Hafeez bin Ali is a Muslim call centre worker who quit his job and became a terrorist after an imam persuaded him to "reach heaven" through a suicide bombing at the World Religious Conference in Kraków, Poland.
-To cover his identity and his relationship with the cleric, Hafeez enters Poland as a Hindu named Ishwarchand Sharma.
+Hafeez Ali is a Muslim call centre worker who quit his job and became a terrorist after an imam persuaded him to perform a suicide bombing at the World Religious Conference in Kraków, Poland.
+To cover his identity and relationship with the imam, Hafeez enters Poland as a Hindu named Ishwarchand Sharma.

-Praveen Chaturvedi is a Hindu kar sevak who shows a lot of respect to godman Guruji and would not hesitate to use violence on anyone who insults him.
-Tasked by Guruji to attack the World Religious Conference, Praveen assumes the identity of a Muslim, Allah Rakha Khan.
-In Kraków, he and Hafeez quickly befriended each other, lived in the same hotel and fell in love with Rosie, an Indian waitress they met in a bar.
+Praveen Chaturvedi is an extremist kar sevak tasked by his revered godman Guruji to attack the same World Religious Conference.
+Disguising as a Muslim named Allah Rakha Khan, he and Hafeez quickly befriended each other, shared a hotel in Kraków and fell in love with Rosie, an Indian waitress who would never be seen again.

-Hafeez and Praveen buy explosives from Polish and Chinese dealers respectively, using them to make bombs in their respective hotel rooms.
-After Praveen realised that Hafeez's intention of terrorism is the same as his own, the two men started working together while also acknowledging the influences of their respective bosses.
+Hafeez and Praveen buy explosives from arms dealers Bobbitsky and Chang Ping respectively, using them to make bombs in their respective hotel rooms.
+After Praveen realised that Hafeez's intention of terrorism is just like his own, the two men started working together while also acknowledging how their respective bosses influenced them.
 However, things turned sour when they revealed each other's true identities, accidentally set off the bomb after a fight and got arrested.

-Meanwhile, back in Bangistan, both Guruji and Hafeez's imam discover their situation and decide to conduct the attack on their own.
+Meanwhile, back in Bangistan, both Guruji and the imam discover their situation and decide to conduct the attack on their own.
 The latter sends a hitman to kill Hafeez in the hospital, but the police had begun sending him and Praveen to prison until they escaped along the way.
 Hafeez and Praveen agreed to stop the bombing from going ahead, not knowing that the latter was still in touch with Guruji.

 At the conference, Hafeez sees Praveen tying bombs around his body, causing another scuffle that was resolved peacefully.
-He then snatches another bomb from a separate terrorist sent by the imam only for police to intervene.
+He then snatches another bomb from the imam's henchman only for police to intervene.
 Amidst the chaos, the terrorist reclaims his bomb and detonates it as Hafeez and Praveen jumped away.
 However, the resulting blast was not powerful enough to kill them.
-The Polish arms dealer Hafeez met burst into laughter seeing how weak the bomb was on television: "Useless bomb, must be Chinese" – a claim proven true.
+Bobbitsky laughed upon seeing how weak the bomb was: "Useless bomb, must be Chinese" – a claim eventually proven true.